Customers today expect more, and honestly, why shouldn’t they?

 How businesses use AI in customer service will only continue to change, particularly as models evolve.
 Here’s how we (and other businesses) expect the role of AI in customer service to evolve:

-• Predictive and Proactive AI: The companies furthest ahead aren’t trying to answer tickets faster, they’re trying to stop the ticket from existing in the first place.
+- Predictive and proactive AI: The companies furthest ahead aren’t trying to answer tickets faster, they’re trying to stop the ticket from existing in the first place.
 Verizon is doing this now, predicting the reason for most incoming calls, routing smarter, and even using those signals to reduce churn before customers think to switch.

-• The continued rise of voice: The next wave of AI call center tools don’t sound like menus.
+- The continued rise of voice: The next wave of AI call center tools don’t sound like menus.
 They sound like conversations.
 Analysts describe a move from IVR trees to “intelligent front doors”, systems that hear intent in plain speech and act on it immediately.

-• Real-time coaching: Right now, most coaching happens after a bad call, during a scheduled 1:1, looking backward.
+- Real-time coaching: Right now, most coaching happens after a bad call, during a scheduled 1:1, looking backward.
 That’s about to flip.
 Live agent assist already delivers measurable performance gains, especially in complex environments.
 The next step is systems that spot skill gaps, adjust playbooks in the moment, and recommend coaching between interactions.

-• One memory for every channel: Customers don’t care where a conversation happens.
+- One memory for every channel: Customers don’t care where a conversation happens.
 They care that the company remembers the conversation happened at all.
 The expectation now is continuity: same context, same tone, same intelligence, whether the customer sends an email, opens chat, or calls.
 Most consumers already assume this should work by default.

 If the future is voice-first, proactive, and memory-rich, then the stack has to match the moment.
 Not bolted together.
 Not brittle.
 Not “just chat, but louder.”
 Conversations need to work, route, act, and resolve, backed by controls and measurement from day one.
-That’s what we’re working towards at Synthflow.

 Improve the Customer Experience with AI